HieuNgoUIT/HieuNgoUIT.github.io/_posts/metric-regression.md

 # References
-+ How to win Data Science Competition: Learn from Top Kaggler - Week 3 - Metric optimization - Regression metrics review I
++ [1] How to win Data Science Competition: Learn from Top Kaggler - Week 3 - Metric optimization - Regression metrics review I
++ [2] Proof of MSE and MAE constant model